SAP-samples/btp-developer-guide-cap/documentation/saas/lep/1-prerequisites.md

 }
 ```

 > This value is referenced in the MTA configuration as `OWN_SAP_CLOUD_SERVICE`.
-When setting that property, remove all dots from the service name (for example, `incidents.service` becomes `incidentsservice`).
+When setting that property, keep the dots in the service name (for example, `incidents.service` stays as `incidents.service`).

 ### Set Up the MTA for Deployment